karrierekick-dev/freescout-auto-link-ticket/README.md

 # About
-This [FreeScout](https://freescout.net) module Recognizes ticket numbers like #1234 and links them to the corresponding tickets.
+This [FreeScout](https://freescout.net) module recognizes ticket numbers like #1234 and links them to the corresponding tickets.

-Nothing more.

 # Requirements
 * Existing [FreeScout](https://freescout.net) installation